 - Each of our three major service lines has an Emergency Action Plan in place, which guide United Helpers as we move forward through this pandemic.
 Currently, we have implemented two steps of the Emergency Action Plans:

 - All staff are evaluated for signs and symptoms of infection including elevated temperature, cough, shortness of breath, or other illness prior to entering a UH building.

 - since March 12, 2020, no non-medical staff have been permitted to visit our Canton and Ogdensburg skilled nursing facilities.

-- since March 19, 2020, no non-medical staff have been permitted to visit United Helpers Individualized Residential Alternatives (IRAs)—this mandate was lifted as of June 19.
+- since March 19, no non-medical staff had been permitted to visit United Helpers Individualized Residential Alternatives (IRAs)—this mandate was lifted as of June 19.

 - Updated August 11: Our Assisted Living Program in Canton remains completely isolated from the skilled-nursing portion of the Canton facility, via the fire doors being closed 24 hours a day.
 And once again, no non-medical visitors, staff, or family members are permitted in the ALP or in UH's entire Rehab & Senior Care facility at this time.

 - United Helpers has adhered to all guidelines recommended by the Centers for Disease Control (CDC), the NYS Department of Health, NYS Office for People with Developmental Disabilities (OPWDD), St. Lawrence County Public Health and other governing agencies.